wsamyono/I-RISE/README.md

 ---

 ## I-RISE SUMMER BRIDGE PROGRAM (I-RISE SBP)
 This is 4 weeks summer training research in biology, chemistry, computational and mathematical biology, and pre-engineering.
 See the news I-RISE SUMMER BRIDGE PROGRAM FOR HIGH SCHOOL SENIORS INTERESTED IN STEM CAREERS.
+Interested students may check the flyer below and scan the QR Code to apply for the program.

 ![image](imgs/SBP Flyer.png)

 ---

 ## I-RISE SUMMER UNDERGRADUATE RESEARCH INTERNSHIP (I-RISE SURI)
 This is 8 weeks summer internship undergraduate research in cancer research, mathematical modeling, and engineering research.
 Under the faculty supervision the students conduct undergraduate research to prepare for career, graduate studies, and workforces in STEM.
+Interested students may check the flyer below and scan the QR Code to apply for the program.

 ![image](imgs/NSF I-RISE SURI 2024 Flyer 02232024-2.png)